duho5378/ZooWeb/README.md

 # Get Started

-First you need to install the necessary library by
+First you need to install the necessary libraries by
 ### `npm install`

 ## How to run the program